praneethchinna/syoft/README.md

 i had one more thougt of using shared preference which would be much better for login but as per you requirement i think it not needed.

-you can look into the code public accessed.
+you can look into the code it is public accessed.